Products - about our underwear

 If you find yourself flinging your bra off at the end of the day, chances are you could have an ill-fitting bra.
-A bralette could be the perfect choice for you – as well as being made from super-soft organic cotton, our bralettes are stretchy and supportive.
-They’re perfect for relaxing at home or a day on the go.
+A bralette could be the perfect choice for you, as they're easier to get a good fit and are generally gentler on the breasts.
+As well as being made from super-soft organic cotton, Y.O.U bralettes are stretchy and supportive.

 How much support does a bralette give?

 Depending on the style, bralettes can offer ranging support.
 Our bralettes are designed with comfort in mind, and also to suit a broad range of sizes.
 We’ve had models with d-cups who have found our bralettes supportive enough for them!
 It’s a case of personal preference and what you’re used to!
 If you are after that extra bit of structure, we suggest you try crossing the straps at the back – you’ll be amazed at the difference it can make!